treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 If you find yourself tempted to use `range(len(my_list))` or a loop counter, think about whether you can reframe your problem to allow usage of `zip` or `enumerate` (or a combination of the two).

+In fact, if you find yourself reaching for `enumerate`, think about whether you actually need indexes at all.
+It's quite rare to need indexes in Python.

 1. If you need to loop over multiple lists at the same time, use `zip`
 2. If you only need to loop over a single list just use a for-in loop
 3. If you need to loop over a list and you need item indexes, use `enumerate`